 Is Bebeto Halal?

 ✅ HalalBebeto is halal.
 All products are manufactured in Turkey and carry halal certification from Turkish halal authorities.
-The brand uses plant-based or fish gelatine alternatives — no pork gelatine in any product.
+The brand sets its mainstream gummies with halal beef gelatine, with plant-based alternatives (pectin, agar) on selected lines — no pork gelatine in any product.

 Country